gslaller/stable_diffusion_example/README.md

 # Stable Diffusion Collection
-This is a very simple example of stable diffusion and collection of example.
+This is a very simple example of stable diffusion and collection of example.\
+CUDA is needed.

 ## Note.
 Upload interesting images as a push request.